-82. Illinois laws are designed to ensure that a company's claims about its products are truthful and accurate.
-Defendants violated these state laws by negligently, recklessly, and/or intentionally incorrectly claiming that the Contaminated Dog Foods are pure, healthy, and safe for consumption and by not accurately detailing that the products contain the toxic heavy metals, pentobarbital, toxins, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements.
-Defendants misrepresented that the Contaminated Dog Foods are natural, fit for human consumption, fit for canine consumption, in compliance with relevant EU regulations and standards, and made from "Biologically Appropriate" and "Fresh Regional Ingredients" consisting entirely of fresh meat, poultry, fish, and vegetables; "feature[] unmatched and unique inclusions of meat, naturally providing everything your dog or cat needs to thrive;" and are "guaranteed" to "keep your dog happy, healthy, and strong."
+- 93. Illinois laws are designed to ensure that a company's claims about its products are truthful and accurate.
+Defendants violated these state laws by negligently, recklessly, and/or intentionally incorrectly claiming that the Contaminated Dog Foods are healthy, nutritious, superior quality, natural, and/or unadulterated, and made with fresh and regional ingredients that were never outsourced and by not accurately detailing that the products contain (or had a high risk or probability of containing) heavy metals, pentobarbital, toxins, imported ingredients, BPA and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements.
+Defendants misrepresented that the Contaminated Dog Foods are natural, fit for human consumption, fit for canine consumption, in compliance with relevant European Union regulations and standards, and made from "Biologically AppropriateTM" and "Fresh Regional Ingredients" consisting entirely of fresh meat, poultry, fish, and vegetables; "Nourish[ing] as Nature Intended:" and "Never Outsourced." - 94.
+Defendants' marketing and advertising campaign has been sufficiently lengthy in duration, and widespread in dissemination, that it would be unrealistic to require Plaintiffs to plead reliance upon each advertised misrepresentation. - 95.
+Defendants have engaged in this long-term advertising campaign to convince potential customers that the Contaminated Dog Foods are healthy, nutritious, superior quality, natural, and/or unadulterated, and made with fresh and regional ingredients that are never outsourced, and do not contain non-regional and non-fresh ingredients or premade meals from a supplier that accepts dead horses and/or ingredients that had levels of (or risks of inclusion of)

-- 83. Defendants' marketing and advertising campaign has been sufficiently lengthy in duration, and widespread in dissemination, that it would be unrealistic to require Plaintiffs to plead reliance upon each advertised misrepresentation. - 84.
-Defendants have engaged in this long-term advertising campaign to convince potential customers that the Contaminated Dog Foods were pure, healthy, safe for consumption, and did not contain harmful ingredients such as arsenic and lead.
-Likewise, Defendants have engaged in this long-term advertising campaign to convince potential customers that the Contaminated Dog Foods are natural, pure, and safe despite the presence of pentobarbital and/or BPA in the food.
+pentobarbital, BPA, and heavy metals.
+Likewise, Defendants have engaged in this long-term advertising campaign to convince potential customers that the Contaminated Dog Foods are natural, made with fresh ingredients fit for human consumption, healthy, and superior quality despite the presence of pentobarbital and/or BPA in the food.